wechaty/matrix-appservice/README.md

 1. The names/avatars of Wechat users/groups are not set right on Matrix.
 1. Only support text message, Image/Audio/Video message is not supported yet.
 (Will be supported in the future version)
 1. Appservice will create more than one matrix room for a Wechat room when receiving messages from it for the very first time.
 (It will stop creating new rooms after you accepted the invitation)
 1. Login QR Code should not use the 3rd party API for security considerations.
-Upload the QR Code image to matrix server instead.
+A better way is to upload the QR Code image to matrix server instead.

 ### v0.2 July 6,  2019